-Pull off the beards with the healp of a short, sharp knife and knock off any barnacles from the shells with the knife handle.
+Pull off the beards with the help of a short, sharp knife and knock off any barnacles from the shells with the knife handle.
 Discard any mussels with broken shells or those that do not shut immediately when sharply tapped.
-Their tender, tasty flesh is very easy to digest and their cooking juices are a delicious addition to soups, sauces, and risottos.–Editors of The Silver Spoon
+Their tender, tasty flesh is very easy to digest and their cooking juices are a delicious addition to soups, sauces, and risottos.—The Silver Spoon Kitchen

-Mussels Marinara Recipe
+Mussels Marinara FAQs

 - 3 1/4 pounds mussels, scrubbed